-Follow the road around the bottom of the Round Tower and you will enter what’s known as the ‘Middle Ward’.
-This can be a busy area with lots of tour groups and parked cars.
-From here you get a good view down to the ‘Lower Ward’ and St George’s Chapel.
+Follow the road around the bottom of the Round Tower and you will enter the ‘Middle Ward’.
+This can be a busy area with lots of tour groups, parked and moving vehicles.

-At Middle Ward you have a number of options for continuing your visit:
+At Middle Ward you have a number of options:

 1. Middle Ward shop:

 This shop can be busy during the summer months.
 There is a noisy heater over the entrance door, restricted space and lots of columns and mirrors.
 Tills are located in the centre, at the back of the shop, and on the right-hand side as you enter.
 A machine selling bottled water is located just inside on the left-hand side.
 This shop has the largest range of merchandise and a home delivery service is available.
 An online shop is available at www.royalcollectionshop.co.uk

 St George’s Chapel is open daily, except on Sundays when it is open for worshippers only.
 Visitors are welcome to join services in the Chapel.
 The Chapel is entered via a heavy wooden door, which is often closed.

 The Chapel has all the usual sensory hazards associated with religious buildings, stained glass; organ music; incense; echoes; noisy heaters; flickering lights; small, sometimes crowded spaces, and aisles.

 The best time to visit is usually around 10am.
 You exit the Chapel into a small gift shop, located in the Chapel Cloisters:

 This space can get crowded.
 You cannot walk around the Cloisters.
 From the shop, the exit is through the large wooden door marked ‘Exit’.
 You will pass through a large porch area before exiting outside: